Jayavanth-test/Java_InterviewPrep_Coding/README.md

 6. Find Min and Max element in an array without Sorting.
 7. Vowels and Constants Count in Given String.
 8. Check if two strings are Anagram.
+9. SecondLargestNumber in Array Using Java 8 features.